Layr-Labs/eigenlayer-contracts/MAINTENANCE.md

     - create and manage corresponding release branches `Vx.y.z`
     - author and publish release notes and changelog
     - author and publish release blog with PM and marketing team
-    - lead communication with marketing and BD team to inform stakerholders for preparation
+    - lead communication with marketing and BD team to inform stakeholders for preparation
     - lead deployment to env network
 - Mentoring and knowledge sharing
     - mentor and train secondary release manager, who will be the primary manager for next release